shumarb/training/fdm/object-oriented-development/part-3/README.md

 The dataset relies on these datasets, which are stored in the **src/main/resources** folder:
 + **fx_rates.json**, which contains information on the currencies.
 Every **Currency** object is a JSON object where the *name* is the three-lettered currency (example: the Euro currency is denoted as *eur*), and the aforementioned **Currency** object.
 + **users.json**, which contains a map of **User** profiles.
 Every **User** object has a **name** and a **wallet**.
 A **wallet** is a map of a **Currency** to the value of the **Currency** (Example: A user named Ali has two currencies in his wallet: 25USD, and 14MYR.
 Hence, this information will be stored in the wallet as *USD: 25*, *MYR: 14*).
 + **transactions.txt**, which contains a set of transactions for the system to process.
-Every line in this file follows this format: *USERNAME* *FROMCURRENCY* *TOCURRENCY* *AMOUNT TO CONVERT FROM THE FROMCURRENCY TO THE TOCURRENCY*
+Every line in this file follows this format: *USERNAME* *FROMCURRENCY* *TOCURRENCY* *AMOUNT*

 The Currency Conversion System works as follows:
 1. Check if the *USER* exists.
 2. Check if the *FROMCURRENCY* AND *TOCURRENCY* are both unique to one another and exists in the aforementioned 148 currencies.
-3. Checks if the *USER* has the *FROMCURRENCY* in his/her wallet, and that the amount of the *FROMCURRENCY*to be converted is less than or equal to the amount of the *FROMCURRENCY* in his/her wallet.
+3. Checks if the *USER* has the *FROMCURRENCY* in his/her wallet, and that the amount of the *FROMCURRENCY* to be converted is less than or equal to the amount of the *FROMCURRENCY* in his/her wallet.

 If all three checks are met, proceed with the transaction and the *USER*'s wallet will be updated accordingly.
 Otherwise, skip the transaction.